Municipal Research and Services Center of Washington Q&A on impact fees.

 Thurston County Impact Fees

 On December 11, 2012, the Board of County Commissioners passed Ordinance No. 14819 adopting the Thurston County Impact Fee Ordinance into the Thurston County Code as Title 25.
 Impact fees will begin on April 2, 2013.

 The impact fee schedule for parks and transportation was adopted on December 11, 2012 with Resolution No. 14820.

 School District Impact Fees

 Thurston County has interlocal agreements to collect impact fees for the Olympia, Rochester, Tumwater, and Yelm School Districts.
-A public hearing to add the fees to the Thurston County Impact Fee Schedule will be on March 19th.

 Transportation Impact Fees